plnspineda/pln_public/TulixWagyu_Flye.md

 | Wagyu        | 2.71 | 1784   | 71    | 156.45     |
 | Wagyu purged | 2.69 | 1002   | 71    | 156.45     |

-**will proceed with polishing with this
+**will proceed polishing with this